enablingpenguin/Roku-Stream-Alarm/README.md

 **Step 4**

-Setup task scheduler or crontab to run powershell script or curl request to roku device
+Setup task scheduler or crontab to run powershell script or curl request to roku device at whatever times and data you want.